ten-protocol/ten-documentation/docs/3-smart-contract-features/4-transaction-timestamp.md

 ## How it works

 TEN provides a "System Contract" (a contract deployed and known by the platform.)
-You can get the address of the system contract for our testnet [here](https://sepolia.tenscan.io/resources/verified-data) - "??".
+You can get the address of the system contract for our testnet [here](https://sepolia.tenscan.io/resources/verified-data) - under `TenSystemCalls`.

 The interface you must implement is: